ABOUT THIS COURSE

 - Characteristics of high attainers in physics

-- How to teach and challenge gifted students in mixed ability groups
+- How to teach and challenge gifted students in mixed attainment groups

 - Developing skills for independent learning